William Craig1,2

 b.
 1727, d.
 18 October 1806

-William Craig was born in 1727 in Monmouth Co., New Jersey.1 He was the son of Archibald Craig and Mary Unknown.
-William Craig married Eleanor Rhea.1 William Craig died on 18 October 1806 in Monmouth Co., New Jersey.1
+William Craig was born in 1727 in Monmouth County, New Jersey.1 He was the son of Archibald Craig and Mary Millar.
+William Craig married Eleanor Rhea.1 William Craig died on 18 October 1806 in Monmouth County, New Jersey.1

 Citations